Multi-Agent Reinforcement Learning for Task Offloading in Wireless Edge Networks: Using MARL for optimizing offloading

 We now introduce the \textbf{DCC framework} (Decentralized Coordination via CMDPs), a general structure for multi-agent reinforcement learning in shared-resource environments.
 DCC enables scalable coordination among agents by combining three key ingredients: \begin{enumerate} \item \textbf{Lightweight Communication:} Agents operate independently, without exchanging real-time state or action information.
 Inter-agent communications do occur, but only infrequently and to share scalar constraint variables, which enables coordination. \item \textbf{Constraint-Based Coupling:} Each agent solves a constrained MDP in which the constraint controls the crowded action.
 The update of the constraint variable serves as a coordination signal across agents. \item \textbf{3: System-Level Alignment:} Optimizing the constraint vector steers individual agent behavior toward global objectives, without requiring centralized control or synchronous communication. \end{enumerate}

 We remark that DCC is not a single algorithm but a general \emph{framework} compatible with a broad class of reinforcement learning methods for local MDPs, including value-based and policy-gradient approaches.
-In this section we outline its formal structure and learning process across three timescales, with full details reported in \Cref{sec:appendix description DCC}.
+We begin by providing a high-level intuition of the proposed algorithm.
+A detailed description of each component is then developed in \cref{subsec:reward approximation,subsec:CMDP single agent,subsec:finding optimal constrained policy,subsec:optimization of constraints,subsec:efficient computation of the gradient}, including the underlying reward approximation, the CMDP formulation, and the multi-timescale optimization process.

 To approximate the global objective \eqref{eq:objective function}, we reformulate it as a sum of local value functions constrained by agent-specific action frequencies:

 Each agent $i$ solves its own CMDP, where the constraint $\theta_i$ encodes how often it can select the crowded action.
 This decomposition decouples learning while preserving system-level coordination through optimization of the shared constraint vector $\theta$.